 If you’re growing your business while still employed and have payroll taxes withheld from your paycheck, you also have the option to increase those tax withholdings.
 Or if you’re married and file your tax return jointly, your spouse could increase the tax withholdings on their payroll check to mitigate some of the estimated taxes you might have to pay on income earned through self-employment.
 Finally, there are some strategies like contributing to certain retirement accounts that will then lower your taxable income.

 What else do I need to know?

 Save, save, save!
-If you’re an entrepreneur, your income is mostly likely pre-tax dollars.
+If you’re an entrepreneur, your income is most likely pre-tax dollars.
 That means when tax time rolls around, you are responsible for your personal income taxes and self-employment taxes (Social Security and Medicare taxes).
 Therefore, it’s extremely important to set aside your tax dollars with each paycheck.

 As for where to save your money, I recommend opening a separate bank account just for your taxes so you won’t be tempted to tap into them.
 FDIC-insured online banks like CapitalOne 360 or Ally Bank have no minimums or fees.
 Additionally, they offer a higher yield than traditional savings accounts.

 There’s also a great app call Qapital that will automatically transfer a portion of client payments to a separate savings account for taxes.
 Once it’s time to pay your estimated taxes, simply withdraw the necessary funds from that account.